-As difficult as the teen years are for the “typical” teen they are extra difficult of a teen who is struggling with mental illness.
+As difficult as the teen years are for the “typical” teen they are extra difficult for a teen who is struggling with mental illness.
 They may find it difficult to establish supportive friendships and have fewer resources to draw on to navigate the developmental tasks of growing up.

 When and if they develop an intimate partner relationship that connection will be heavily influenced by the person’s mental illness.
 They are more likely to enter relationships with other mentally ill partners or to become the victims of partners who take advantage of their weaknesses.
 Being involved in relationships with other mentally ill people adds a double strain to the process of establishing healthy relationships.

 They also have more difficulty staying in school and finishing their education.
 As a result, career options are more limited and the emotionally challenged youth is more likely to be unemployed or underemployed.

 The mentality ill leave home and school to become a permanent member of an unnoticed minority.
 Regardless of their race or ethnicity, the emotionally challenged child grows up to be a victim of discrimination.

 The mentally ill child is often scapegoated and blamed for the family’s problems.
 Some of them have grown up as the caregivers of mentally ill parents.